 Certainly, there is no guarantee that even had she been able to testify, that the jury would have believed the wife in this case.
 Still, the right to testify on one’s behalf before a jury is a fundamental right and one that the wife says she was denied when the public defender advised her that the judge would not allow her to testify.

 If you are charged with a crime, make sure you have the best representation possible, to make sure your constitutional rights are safeguarded.
-Contact the attorneys of Brassel, Alexander & Rice, LLC today for a free consultation to discuss your rights.
+Contact the attorneys of Brassel Alexander, LLC today for a free consultation to discuss your rights.